 Both workshops welcomed a great diversity of participants, from those working in business, non-profit and education to government and social services, and also featured a panel of “alumni” – young people who had successfully made the transition, describing the factors that had helped them to succeed.

-The third and final part of the project will be an art exhibit called The 19th Birthday Party, which will display digital stories by youth aging out of care and will be held October 4 – 7, 2016.
-Installed in the atrium at the Surrey City Hall, the exhibit will be a compelling representation of the challenges faced by youth aging out of the care system, with aims to increase public awareness of the situation for youth in and from care.
+The third part of the project was an art exhibit called The 19th Birthday Party, which displayed digital stories by youth aging out of care in October 2016.
+Installed in the atrium at the Surrey City Hall, the exhibit was a compelling representation of the challenges faced by youth aging out of the care system, with aims to increase public awareness of the situation for youth in and from care.